Leaders Board Members

 James (Jay) Nouss, Jr. is a partner at Bryan Cave Leighton Paisner LLP in St. Louis, Missouri.
 He is a business lawyer representing public companies, investment banks, start‐up companies and venture capital funds.
-He was selected for inclusion in the 2019 edition of The Best Lawyers in America, St. Louis region, for Corporate Governance, Corporate Law, Securities/Capital Markets, Securities Regulation and Venture Capital Law, and recognized as "Lawyer of the Year‐Securities Regulation".
+He has been selected for inclusion in The Best Lawyers in America and by Chambers, for Corporate Governance, Corporate Law, Securities/Capital Markets, Securities Regulation and Venture Capital Law, and has been recognized as "Lawyer of the Year‐Securities Regulation","-Venture Capital” and “-Corporate Governance”.
 In addition, Jay was the co‐founder of Oakwood Medical Investors, a life sciences venture capital fund which has made over 50 investments in break‐through technology companies.
 Jay earned his Bachelor of Arts in Economics with Honors at the University of Missouri and completed his Juris Doctorate at the Georgetown University Law Center.
 Jay lives in St. Louis, Missouri, with his wife Lisa.
 He has two children.

 Mike purchased Central Packaging in 1999 with business partner John Swearingen (MU 1987).
 They met while attending the University of Missouri.
 Mike led the company's sales and operations in Kansas City, and has stayed on through a successful merger with B2B Industrial Packaging.